V4Fire/Client/src/base/b-router/README.md

 We have created four routes:

-* The `main` route has bound to `/`, it means if we have our site on URL like `https://foo.com`, the `main` is tied with URL-s
-  `https://foo.com` and `https://foo.com/`.
+* The `main` route has bound to `/`, it means if we have our site on URL like `https://foo.com`, the `main` is tied with URLs `https://foo.com` and `https://foo.com/`.

 * The `help` route will be tied with `https://foo.com/help`.

-* The `friends` route is dynamically tied with a set of URL-s because it has the `:userId` part in its path pattern that takes a value from parameters that are specified with a router transition.
+* The `friends` route is dynamically tied with a set of URLs because it has the `:userId` part in its path pattern that takes a value from parameters that are specified with a router transition.

   ```js